Size zero design

 I888 130 x 49 x 22 mm 195 grams

 T39 96 x 50 x 18 mm 86 grams

 However there is a limit to how small a phone can get from a usability point-of-view.
 Secondly, more functionality meant more powerful electronics which gave out more heat and larger screens for email, web-browsing and other smartphone-type functions.

-In 2004 Motorola released the RAZR clamshell mobile phone.
+There were hints of size zero design back in 1999 with the Palm V and Vx PDAs.
+These pioneered the use of glued one piece devices and a metallic slim look.
+In 2004 Motorola released the RAZR clamshell mobile phone and could be considered the inciting incident driving the current fad for size zero design.
 It had sales-floor sex appeal and stood out from the competition.
 In reality it was a crappy cell phone with poor battery life that felt wrong when you held it.
 But it became the best-selling clamshell phone ever.
 By contrast Motorola’s PEBL which was designed to give the consumer a more tactile experience was a more modest sales success, good enough for Motorola to make a second version but not enough to echo through the product design of the Motorola’s phone range.

 Handset Size Mass

 PEBL U6 86.5 x 49 x 20 mm 110 grams